Best Free Video Streaming Services

 The movie catalog is strong, featuring some major hits like “The Fugitive,” “In the Line of Fire,” “Signs,” “Memento,” and “Galaxy Quest.”

 A nice kids section allows you to browse by specific characters or by the age of your child.

 You’ll also find the old Quibi catalog rebranded as “Roku Originals.”
-The service will roll out more original content in the months ahead.

 - Lots of content, including some high-profile movies